dstoppacher/dstoppacher.github.io/_posts/2021-01-07-generate_merger_trees.md

 ### Milestones

-1) Milestone 1: Construct a merger tree of the main progenitor halos\\
+1) Milestone 1: Construct a merger tree of the main progenitor halos

-2) Milestone 2: Connect the hydro simulation with the dark matter only simulation\\
+2) Milestone 2: Connect the hydro simulation with the dark matter only simulation

 ### Task1: Find halos!

-Run the Rockstar halo finder catalog (Behroozi et. al 2013) on the Colla particle simulation box with side-lenght 50 $h-1$Mpc.\\
+Run the Rockstar halo finder catalog (Behroozi et. al 2013) on the Colla particle simulation box with side-lenght 50 $$h-1$$Mpc.\\

 Status: Tasked completed